dime-coin/core-docs/docs/api/rpc-quick-reference.md

 * [ImportPrivKey](../api/rpc-wallet.md#importprivkey): adds a private key to your wallet.
 The key should be formatted in the wallet import format created by the [`dumpprivkey` RPC](../api/rpc-wallet.md#dumpprivkey).
 * [ImportPrunedFunds](../api/rpc-wallet.md#importprunedfunds): imports funds without the need of a rescan.
 Meant for use with pruned wallets.
 * [ImportPubKey](../api/rpc-wallet.md#importpubkey): imports a public key (in hex) that can be watched as if it were in your wallet but cannot be used to spend
 * [ImportWallet](../api/rpc-wallet.md#importwallet): imports private keys from a file in wallet dump file format.
 These keys will be added to the keys currently in the wallet.
-This call may need to rescan all or parts of the block chain for transactions affecting the newly-added keys, which may take several minutes.
+This call may need to rescan all or parts of the blockchain for transactions affecting the newly-added keys, which may take several minutes.
 * [KeyPoolRefill](../api/rpc-wallet.md#keypoolrefill): fills the cache of unused pre-generated keys (the keypool).
 * [ListAddressGroupings](../api/rpc-wallet.md#listaddressgroupings): lists groups of addresses that may have had their common ownership made public by common use as inputs in the same transaction or from being used as change from a previous transaction.
 * [ListLabels](../api/rpc-wallet.md#listlabels): returns the list of all labels, or labels that are assigned to addresses with a specific purpose.